ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 Check-in and talk through the concept of remote repositories and strategies for Git back tracking.
 Docs on the computer vs docs in Google drive make a great analogy.

-On the product side, NTs learned about user research and usability testing.
+On the product side, NTs will learn about user research and usability testing.
 Both coaches share about your user research experiences and being customer driven.
 Talk about how your feature crews have worked with user researchers.
 NTs have begun writing their user research guide.
 The guide focus today is goals, what they want to learn, and interview questions.
 Tomorrow they'll work on paper prototypes and then define their usability tasks.

 * Volunteer to be interviewed as a participant.
 * Look for open-ended, non-leading questions.